Everything has changed. So have our ~ aesthetics ~.

 The Traveling Hairperson

 Getting your hair done and cut during the pandemic was an awfully tricky thing since most traditional set-ups didn't meet safety standards.
 A few resourceful professionals came up with some clever — and COVID-safe — solutions.
 Instead of clients coming to their indoor salons for time-consuming haircuts that’d require consistent touch-ups, instead, they’d go where their clients were.
 Pros like Megan Robinson and Lea Journo make house calls around the country and abide by a strict regimen of testing and self-quarantine.
-Cutting outdoors, they specialize in dry cuts that forgo indoor plumbing in styles that continue to look good as it grows out (and out and out).
+Cutting outdoors, they specialise in dry cuts that forgo indoor plumbing in styles that continue to look good as it grows out (and out and out).

 ~ No ~ Straight ~ Lines ~